 Manchester University NHS Foundation Trust has already acted to protect colleagues particularly those staff who Public Health England has reported are most at risk of severe illness arising from COVID-19.
 Over the last few months, as we have continued to learn more about COVID-19, it has also been recognised that some people from Black, Asian or Minority Ethnic (BAME) backgrounds are at greater risk of severe illness from the virus alongside the other vulnerable groups.
 These include colleagues who are aged over 70 years, those who have an underlying chronic health condition or who are pregnant.
 In order that the Trust can look after and support colleagues appropriately there are individual risk assessments available.
-Letters have gone out to all staff encouraging staff to feel confident to speak to their managers about undertaking a risk assessment is part of a broader programme of protect and support staff.
+Letters have gone out to all staff encouraging staff to feel confident to speak to their managers about undertaking a risk assessment and to talk to their managers about concerns they have.
+The risk assessment is part of a broader programme of protect and support staff.